 For the Kingdom was founded by and is comprised of Christian families.
 For the Kingdom represents home educators from a variety of Christian backgrounds.
 We have a wide range of worship expressions, variations in understanding on some practices, and expectations of what Christian living looks like within our co-op.
 Each person’s individual beliefs and practices are properly respected and honored.

 Each family joining For the Kingdom is asked to sign our statement of faith.
-It’s important for potential members to understand that we want to glorify the Lord Jesus Christ in all we do and that Christian practices, such as prayer, worship, and reading from the Bible, are a part of our weekly program.
+It’s important for potential members to understand that we want to glorify the Lord Jesus Christ in all we do and that Christian practices – such as prayer, worship, and reading from the Bible – are a part of our weekly program.
 See our Statement of Faith HERE.

 When does For the Kingdom meet?

-Secondary students, Jr High (7th- 8th grade) and High School (9th- 12th grade), are offered classes on Mondays from 8:30 am to 3:45 pm from mid August through May.
+Secondary students – Jr High (7th- 8th grade) and High School (9th- 12th grade) – are offered classes on Mondays from 8:30 am to 3:45 pm from mid August through mid May.
 Students may take classes a la carte or stay for the entire day.
 Jr High and High School classes run 60 minutes each.
-Some Core classes will have a 2nd Connect each week through their online Google Classroom.
+Some Core classes will have a “2nd Connect” each week via an online Google Classroom.

 Where does For the Kingdom meet?